 We’ll talk more about the specifics of how to set these lights up and use them effectively later on.

-Is 3-point lighting the best lighting?
-What are the benefits of 3-point lighting?
+Is the 3-point lighting setup the best?
+What are the benefits of the three-point lighting technique?

 Having three lights allows for far greater levels of control over your set-up than a single light of any kind ever could.
 As each light can be adjusted individually, it’s easier to ensure details of your subject aren’t lost, muddied, or washed out just to ensure there’s enough light in general.